Discover essential QA testing techniques and strategies to enhance software quality! Master Quality Assurance and learn how we can help you.

 Unit Testing

 Generally, here we talk about code-level units.
-These are very specific tests, for which it is necessary to isolate a fragment of the code, which corresponds exclusively to what you want to test.
-It helps in identifying issues at an early stage, making it easier to fix them and preventing them from escalating.
+These are very specific tests, for which it is necessary to isolate a fragment of the code.
+This corresponds exclusively to what you want to test, and helps in identifying issues at an early stage, making it easier to fix them and preventing them from escalating.

-In the vast majority of cases, developers are responsible for carrying out unit testing
+In the vast majority of cases, software developers are responsible for carrying out unit testing.

 Example: Testing a single function in a code module to verify it returns the correct output.
 For instance, verifying that a function calculating the sum of two numbers returns the correct result.